jleape/danceable/CNN/README.md

 ```

 - Create folder Data/Raw/
+- Create a subfolder for each dance style you are considering.
-- Place your labeled .mp3 files in Data/Raw/
+- Place .mp3 files in the folders for the dance styles that suit the song.
+Some songs should be saved in multiple folders!

 To create the song slices (might be long):